openaps/docs/docs/docs/walkthrough/phase-1/openaps-to-nightscout.md

 You should see a lot of info.
 (Side note: the word "received" under the "enacted" heading is typoed.)\

 If you receive an error you have most likely not included all reports;\
-running `openaps use ns-status shell -h` will show positional arguements.
+running `openaps use ns-status shell -h` will show positional arguments.
-These arguements are required; `clock iob suggested enacted battery reservoir status` you can also supplement additional reports (i.e., remainder).
+These arguments are required; `clock iob suggested enacted battery reservoir status` you can also supplement additional reports (i.e., remainder).

 Make sure to save this as a report: